 Affidavit Concerning the Case of Texas v James Cotton, 1852

 A Hatchet Assault in Texas [Manuscript].
 [Texas].
 [Cotton, James, Defendant].
 [Affidavit Concerning the Case of Texas v.
 James Cotton].
 Harris County, TX, February 19, 1852.
-12" x 7-1/2"sheet.
-Moderate toning, light soiling, rubbing with a few small chips and clean tears to edges. $450. * This document appears to be in the hand of William Ferguson [1805-1886], the Harris County justice of the peace.
-It states that a warrant was issued for James Cotton, who was accused of assaulting merchant Isaac Thayer with a hatchet.
-Based on the testimony of Thayer and witnesses G.W.
-Stuart, William B. Reeves and George Gnebb, the case was sent to the District Court of Harris County.
-A later notation in Ferguson's hand indicates that a transcript was sent to the district on May 13, 1852.
-This affidavit also lays out the terms and amount of Cotton's bond.
-The accused man is probably James E. Cotton [1822-1867], a veteran of the Mexican War who served with the First Texas Foot Rifleman.
-Later, he was among the Texas conscripts drafted into the Confederate Army.
-Cotton's life ended in violence; he was murdered during a fight with his brother, Thomas, in Grimes, Texas.
+1 pp. 12" x 7-1/2" (30.5 x 19 cm) sheet, text to recto.
+Moderate toning, light soiling, rubbing with a few small chips and clean tears to edges. $450. * This legal manuscript details a violent encounter in early mid-century Houston, entirely written in the hand of William Ferguson (1805-1886), a prominent Harris County Justice of the Peace.
+The affidavit states that a warrant was issued for James Cotton, who stood accused of assaulting local merchant Isaac Thayer with a hatchet.
+Following the firsthand testimony of Thayer and witnesses G.W.
+Stuart, William B. Reeves, and George Gnebb, Ferguson officially bound the case over to the District Court of Harris County, outlining the explicit terms and monetary amount of Cotton's bond.
+A later notation on the document, also penned by Ferguson, notes that the official case transcript was forwarded to the district on May 13, 1852.
+The defendant is almost certainly James E. Cotton (1822-1867), a colorful and tragic figure of early Texas history.
+A veteran of the Mexican-American War, Cotton served with the First Texas Foot Riflemen.
+A decade after this hatchet assault, he was swept into the Civil War as a conscript for the Confederate Army.
+Mirroring the violence of this 1852 affidavit, Cotton's life came to a bloody end when he was murdered during a knife or gunfight with his own brother, Thomas, in Grimes County, Texas.
+An evocative piece of Texas frontier justice documenting a weapon-wielding assault in antebellum Houston.

 Price: $450.00